Licensed Independent Clinical Social Worker, LICSW

 Kundalini Yoga and Meditation Instructor Certification, 2012

-New Jersey City University, Master of Science of Accounting, 2010
+New Jersey City University, Master of Accounting, 2010

-Guangdong University of Technology, BA in Accounting, 2006
+Guangdong University of Technology, Bachelor of Accounting, 2006